 R Regular Expressions: Pattern Matching with stringr (20 Examples)

-Sometimes you need to check whether a string is "clean" — containing only alphabetic characters.
-You combine a character class with anchors for this.
+Sometimes you need to check whether a string is "clean", containing only alphabetic characters, nothing else.
+You combine a character class with anchors to lock the check to the whole string.

-The pattern ^[a-zA-Z]+$ says "from start to end, only letters."
-The ^ and $ anchors are critical — without them, "world123" would match because it contains letters.
-We will cover anchors in detail in Examples 9-12.
+The pattern ^[a-zA-Z]+$ says "from the very start to the very end, only letters."
+Without the ^ and $ anchors, "world123" would match because it contains letters.
+The anchors force the match to cover the whole string, which is how validation patterns work.
+We will dig deeper into anchors in the third H2.

 Example 3: Replace all non-word characters

-Cleaning text often means stripping punctuation and special characters.
-The shorthand \\W matches any non-word character (anything that is not a letter, digit, or underscore).
+Cleaning text often means stripping punctuation and special characters before further processing.
+The shorthand class \\W matches any non-word character, anything that is not a letter, digit, or underscore.

 Example 4: Extract non-whitespace tokens

-The opposite approach is sometimes useful: extract everything that is not whitespace.
-The pattern \\S+ matches one or more non-whitespace characters.
+The opposite approach is sometimes useful: pull everything that is not whitespace.
+The pattern \\S+ matches one or more non-whitespace characters, which gives you a quick-and-dirty word tokeniser.

-Quantifiers specify how many times a pattern element should repeat.
-The four essential quantifiers are: ? (zero or one), + (one or more), * (zero or more), and {n,m} (between n and m times).
-By default, quantifiers are greedy — they match as much text as possible.
+Quantifiers specify how many times the preceding element should repeat.
+The four workhorses are ? (zero or one), + (one or more), * (zero or more), and {n,m} (between n and m times).
+By default quantifiers are greedy, they match as much text as they can while still letting the rest of the pattern succeed.

 Example 5: Extract optional area codes from phone numbers

 Phone numbers sometimes have an area code in parentheses and sometimes don't.
-The ? quantifier makes a pattern element optional.
+The ? quantifier is perfect for "this bit may or may not be here."

 Example 6: Match variable-length words

-When you need words of a specific length range, {n,m} is your tool.
-This example extracts words between 3 and 6 characters long.
+When you need words of a specific length range, {n,m} is the right tool.
+This example extracts words that are 3 to 6 characters long.

-The \\b marks a word boundary (we will cover boundaries in the next section).
-Without boundaries, "scientist" would partially match because it contains 3-6 letter substrings.
-The {3,6} quantifier ensures we match only complete words in that length range.
-Note that "scientist" and "analysis" are excluded because they exceed 6 characters.
+The \\b marks a word boundary (covered in the next H2).
+Without those boundaries, "scientist" would partially match because it contains 3-to-6-letter substrings.
+The {3,6} quantifier enforces complete words in that length range, "scientist" (9 letters) and "analysis" (8 letters) are excluded, and single-letter "I" and "R" don't hit the lower bound of 3.

 Example 7: Greedy vs lazy extraction

 This is where most regex beginners get tripped up.
-Greedy quantifiers grab the longest possible match.
-Lazy quantifiers (add ? after the quantifier) grab the shortest.
+Greedy quantifiers grab the longest possible match; lazy quantifiers (add ? after the quantifier) grab the shortest.
+The difference is huge when extracting between delimiters.

-The greedy .* consumed everything from the first < to the very last >.
-The lazy .*? stopped at the first > it found.
-When extracting from text with repeated delimiters (HTML tags, quoted strings, bracketed sections), lazy quantifiers almost always give you the result you want.
+The greedy .* gobbled everything from the first < to the final >.
+The lazy .*? stopped at the first > it could reach.
+When you are pulling content between repeated delimiters, HTML tags, quoted strings, bracketed sections, lazy quantifiers almost always give the answer you actually wanted.

 ? after any quantifier to make it lazy.
 You can always remove it if you genuinely need the longest match.Example 8: Validate fixed-format codes

-ZIP codes follow an exact format: 5 digits, optionally followed by a dash and 4 more digits.
-The {n} quantifier enforces exact counts.
+Some codes follow an exact shape, US ZIP codes, for instance, are 5 digits, optionally followed by a dash and 4 more.
+The {n} quantifier enforces an exact count.

-Anchors don't match characters — they match positions.
-The caret ^ matches the start of a string, the dollar sign $ matches the end, and \\b matches a word boundary (the position between a word character and a non-word character).
-Anchors are essential for validation because without them, a pattern can match anywhere inside a string.
+Anchors don't match characters, they match positions.
+The caret ^ is "start of string," the dollar $ is "end of string," and \\b marks a word boundary (the position between a word character and a non-word character).
+Anchors are essential for validation, because without them a pattern can match anywhere inside a string and you get false positives.

 Example 9: Detect strings starting with a capital letter

-A simple anchor at the start ensures your pattern checks the beginning of the string, not just any position.
+A single anchor at the start ensures your check applies to the beginning of the string, not just any position inside it.

 The pattern ^[A-Z] says "at position zero, there must be an uppercase letter."
-Without the ^, every string containing any uppercase letter anywhere would match.
+Drop the ^ and any string containing an uppercase letter anywhere would match, which is almost certainly not what you want.
+Position anchors are how you turn "contains" checks into "starts with" or "ends with" checks.

 Example 10: Extract the last word of a sentence

-The $ anchor pins a pattern to the end of the string.
-Combined with \\w+, it captures the final word.
+The $ anchor pins the pattern to the end of the string.
+Combined with \\w+, it captures the final word in one move.

-The pattern \\w+$ means "one or more word characters at the end of the string."
-This is cleaner than splitting on spaces and taking the last element.
-It also handles trailing punctuation — if a sentence ended with "dog.", you would use [a-zA-Z]+ instead of \\w+ to exclude the period.
+\\w+$ means "one or more word characters at the end of the string."
+This is cleaner than splitting on spaces and taking the last element, and it handles edge cases like extra trailing whitespace gracefully.
+If a sentence ended with punctuation like "dog.", you would swap \\w+ for [a-zA-Z]+ so the period doesn't count as a word character.

 Example 11: Replace whole words only using boundaries

 Word boundaries \\b prevent accidental partial matches.
-This is one of the most underused regex features.
+This is one of the most underused regex features, and forgetting it is the top cause of surprised bug reports on find-and-replace jobs.

 Without \\b, the pattern "cat" matches inside "caterpillar" and "concatenate," producing nonsense.
-Adding \\b on both sides restricts the match to positions where the word starts and ends.
-This is critical whenever you do find-and-replace on English text.
+Adding \\b on each side pins the match to positions where the word actually starts and ends.
+Any time you do find-and-replace on English text, wrap the target in boundaries by default.

-\\bword\\b prevents the "caterpillar problem" — accidentally matching inside longer words.Example 12: Validate email format
+\\bword\\b prevents the "caterpillar problem", accidentally matching inside longer words that happen to contain your target as a substring.Example 12: Validate email format

-Combining anchors with character classes creates a validation pattern.
-This example checks for a basic email structure.
+Combining anchors with character classes gives you a validation pattern.
+This example checks for a basic email shape (enough for catching obvious non-emails, not for spec-perfect validation).

-The pattern breaks down as: one or more allowed characters before the @, a domain name with dots, and a top-level domain of at least 2 letters.
-The ^ and $ anchors ensure the entire string must match the pattern.
-Real-world email validation is more complex, but this catches the obvious non-emails.
+The pattern breaks down as: one or more allowed characters before the @, a domain with dots, and a top-level domain of at least 2 letters.
+The ^ and $ anchors demand the entire string match, without them, "alice@gmail.com extra" would slip through.
+Real-world email validation is far more complex (RFC 5322 is a monster), but this catches the 80% case.

 Parentheses () create capturing groups.
-Each group captures the text it matches separately from the full match. str_match() returns a matrix where column 1 is the full match and columns 2+ are the groups.
-Backreferences like \\1 let you reuse a captured group inside the same pattern or replacement string.
+Each group remembers the text it matched separately from the full match. str_match() returns a matrix where column 1 is the full match and columns 2+ are the groups.
+Backreferences like \\1 let you reuse a captured group inside a replacement string to rearrange text.

 Example 13: Extract phone number parts with groups

 When you need to split a match into components, groups do the work.
-Each parenthesized subpattern becomes its own column in the str_match() result.
+Each parenthesised subpattern becomes its own column in the str_match() result.

-Backreferences let you rearrange captured groups in a replacement string. \\1 refers to the first group, \\2 to the second.
+Backreferences let you rearrange captured groups inside a replacement string. \\1 refers to the first group, \\2 to the second, and so on.

 The pattern (\\w+) (\\w+) captures two words separated by a space.
-In the replacement "\\2, \\1", we put the second capture first, add a comma, and then the first capture.
-This is a common operation when reformatting name columns in data frames.
+In the replacement "\\2, \\1" we put the second capture first, add a comma, then the first capture.
+This is a one-liner for reformatting name columns in data frames, and the pattern naturally scales to any "flip these two tokens" task.

-\\1, \\2 etc. only in the replacement argument.
-In the pattern itself, backreferences match the same text the group already captured.Example 15: Use alternation inside groups
+\\1, \\2 only in the replacement argument.
+Inside a pattern, a backreference means "match the same text the group just captured", useful for detecting repeated words, but a different use case.Example 15: Use alternation inside groups

 Example 16: Use non-capturing groups for cleaner patterns

-Sometimes you need grouping for alternation or quantifiers but don't want to capture the match.
-The syntax (?:) creates a non-capturing group.
+Sometimes you need grouping for alternation or quantifiers but don't want that group to show up as a capture.
+The syntax (?:...) creates a non-capturing group.

-Here (https?) captures "http" or "https" as a group.
-The ? after s makes the "s" optional.
-We get two clean columns: protocol and domain.
+Here (https?) captures "http" or "https" as a group, with the trailing ? making the "s" optional.
+The result has two clean columns: protocol and domain.
 The FTP URL returns NA because it doesn't match the pattern.
-If we only needed grouping for the alternation and didn't need the capture, we would write (?:https?) — but here the capture is useful.
+If we only needed grouping for the alternation and didn't care about capturing, we could have written (?:https?) instead, but here we do want the protocol back, so a capturing group is the right call.

-Think of lookarounds as a security guard checking your ID.
-The guard looks at your ID (the assertion) but doesn't take it from you (doesn't consume it).
-The match only includes what's outside the lookaround.
+Think of a lookaround as a security guard checking your ID at a door.
+The guard looks at the ID but doesn't take it from you, the match only includes what's outside the lookaround.
+This "check but don't consume" behaviour is what makes lookarounds so useful for context-sensitive extraction.

 Example 17: Extract dollar amounts using lookbehind